MDK-Packs/NUCLEO-F756ZG_BSP/Documents/README.md

 The STM32 Nucleo-144 board comes with the STM32 comprehensive free software libraries and examples available with the STM32Cube MCU Package.

+## Example project

+An example project using this board support pack ia available on [GitHub](https://github.com/Arm-Examples/Blinky_NUCLEO-F756ZG).
+It can also be accessed from the [NUCLEO-F756ZG page](https://www.keil.arm.com/boards/stmicroelectronics-nucleo-f756zg-revb-2251244/projects/).

 ## Board pinout

 ![Pins legend](9723438345ef395ca77763235ed6b86ee4b49b46.png)